 Is reading your blog a positive experience?
 Or do you turn people away with poor formatting and glitches?
 Your blog’s design should be seamless, clean and easily navigable.
 Your pages should load relatively quickly and your posts should link to other, relevant pages within your site.
 You want to do everything in your power to encourage your readers to stick around because they have a positive experience on your site.

 Solution: Remove annoying pop ups, get rid of distracting video advertising, and iron out any general glitches.
 Then, investigate redesigning your website with a new theme and look at downloading plugins that aid the user experience.
-My favourites are WPMU DEV and Thrive Themes.

 Interested in reading more blogging tips?
 Check out these posts next:

 - Struggling with Page Views?
 How to Write Better Blog Post Titles

 - 21 Blogging Tasks For When You Don’t Feel Like Writing